infosupport/azureml-cookiecutter/{{cookiecutter.project_dir}}/README.rst

 Please refer to the `Sphinx documentation`_ to learn more about writing rich documentation based on your code and custom restructured text documents.

+Note, we're using NumPy style docstrings to document functions, methods, modules, and classes.
+Please consult the `Numpy docstring styleguide`_ for more information.

 Testing your code
 ~~~~~~~~~~~~~~~~~
 It's highly recommended to write automated tests.
 You can use :code:`pytest` to run unit-tests.